vjekoart/retrovizor/Readme.md

 * Phase 11: public image
     * Revise (delete and archive) GitHub repositories
     * Revise (delete and make private) gist.github
+    * Revise LinkedIn and update links
+    * Revise GitHub profile and update links
 * PUBLISH
-    * Rename instagram to retrovizor.xyz - the same day the website is published
+    * Rename instagram to retrovizor.xyz and update info - the same day the website is published
 * Phase 12: cycle of improvements from backlog after the first feedback

 ### Roadmap stuff (not part of the first version)